bluehalo/node-fhir-server-mongo/security.md

 1. Caller calls the FHIR server without Access Token
 2. FHIR server returns `Unauthorized` error code
 3. (Note: Step 1 & 2 can be skipped by the caller by acquiring an access token before calling the FHIR server)
-4. Caller calls OAuth server token url specified in well-known configuration (e.g., https://staging-icanbwell.auth.us-east-1.amazoncognito.com/oauth2/token) and passes in their `client id` and `client secret`.
+4. Caller calls OAuth server token url specified in well-known configuration and passes in their `client id` and `client secret`.
 5. OAuth server returns Access Token
-6. Caller calls the FHIR server passing the Access Token (e.g., https://fhir.staging.bwell.zone/4_0_0/Patient)
+6. Caller calls the FHIR server passing the Access Token (e.g., https://fhir.icanbwell.com/4_0_0/Patient)
 7. FHIR Server decrypts and verifies the Access Token using the public keys from AWS Cognito.
 It also checks the Access Token is not expired.
 8. Then we continue with the Authorization flow below